EzioisAwesome56/BlargBlog/README.md

 # BlargBlog
-Blog software, based on BlargBoard.
+Some simple blog software, based on BlargBoard

+# Requirements
+you need php 5.3, the sql, mcrypt and gd extensions.
+You also need an SQL database and apache2